Vincamine/CS5008_DataStr-Algo-AppInCmpSys/Lab1/readme.md

 About 1h.

 4 - What did you like about this lab?
-I really appreciated the hands-on experience in this lab!
+I really appreciated the hands-on experience in this lab.